Copyright © 2017 Benevity, Inc. All rights reserved.

 Set-Up Fee.
 Client agrees to pay the set-up fee set forth in the Order Form for implementation of Spark for the Client Integration (the “Set-Up Fee for Spark”), payable in full upon the effective date of the Order Form (the “Effective Date”).
 The Set-Up Fee for Spark is based on an estimate of hours of Services required to set-up and launch Spark, as determined by Benevity to be adequate for the nature of the Client Integration.
 If such estimated amount of hours is materially exceeded as a result of (i) the failure of Client (or its legacy vendor) to provide required information in a timely or accurate manner; (ii) extraordinary changes or requests made by Client; or (iii) as a result of Benevity complying with Client’s internal processes, then additional services required for the initial launch will be discussed, and additional fees (if any) will be agreed upon by the Parties.

-Hosting Fee.
-Client agrees to pay a recurring annual hosting fee based on the number of Spark End Users, calculated annually (the “Hosting Fee for Spark”).
-The first annual Hosting Fee for Spark is set forth in the Order Form, and will be payable in full by Client to Benevity upon the Effective Date.
-The Hosting Fee for Spark will be payable again upon each anniversary of the Effective Date throughout the Term.
-Benevity reserves the right to make reasonable annual modifications to its Hosting Fee for Spark on sixty (60) days written notice to Client.
-For the purposes of determining the Hosting Fee for Spark for the initial year under the Order Form, Client confirms that the number of Spark End Users as of the Effective Date is accurately set forth in the Order Form.
+Subscription Fee.
+Client agrees to pay a recurring annual subscription fee based on the number of eligible Spark End Users, calculated annually (the “Subscription Fee for Spark”).
+The first annual Subscription Fee for Spark is set forth in the Order Form, and will be payable in full by Client to Benevity upon the Effective Date.
+The Subscription Fee for Spark will be payable again upon each anniversary of the Effective Date throughout the Term.
+Benevity reserves the right to make reasonable annual modifications to its Subscription Fee for Spark on sixty (60) days written notice to Client.
+For the purposes of determining the Subscription Fee for Spark for the initial year under the Order Form, Client confirms that the number of eligible Spark End Users as of the Effective Date is accurately set forth in the Order Form.